CGoldstraw/ECM1400/README.md

 - requests 2.26.0+
 - uk_covid19 1.2.2+
 ## Installation
-Copy the repository into a folder, navigate to the `src` folder in command prompt and run:
+Copy the repository into a folder, navigate to the repository folder in command prompt and run:
 - pip install -r requirements.txt
 ## Configuration
 The `config.json` file may be modified to personalise the dashboard.
 Default values have been provided for every field except for news_API_key, which must be changed.